 The Board first looked at the actions of the drone operator; they were operating with a spotter and with their drone out over the sea.
 They had no prior information that the Pioneer 200 was approaching until they saw it on the drone's camera (CF1).
 However, once they saw the aircraft, realising that it was below their drone, they were able to take action and effect a climb.
 Members noted that the photographs supplied indicated that the drone was well above the aircraft as it went underneath and thought that the drone operator was probably not expecting that an aircraft would be operating in the area and was therefore concerned that the aircraft was lower than the drone (CF3).
-Some members wondered whether the drone operator could have increased the horizontal separation as well as the vertical separation, but a CAA adviser, familiar with drone operators were generally advised to do this because it could be difficult to assess horizontal separation when situated away from the drone.
+Some members wondered whether the drone operator could have increased the horizontal separation as well as the vertical separation, but a CAA adviser, familiar with drone operators, offered that the easier and quickest option was to manoeuvre vertically.
+Additionally, drone operators were generally advised to do this because it could be difficult to assess horizontal separation when situated away from the drone.